We want to direct you to the right website. Please tell us where you live.

 - Safety equipment, operation, and basic maintenance

-- Innovative use strategies including micro-plowing, making permabeds, in situ mulching, compost-a-path design, crop guilds, scaling up, and diversified crop management
+- Innovative use strategies including micro-plowing, making "Permabeds," in situ mulching, the "Compost-a-path Method," crop guilds, scaling up, and diversified crop management

-- Case studies and rich examples from suburban landscaping to commercial market gardens from Europe to North America.
+- Case studies and rich examples from suburban landscaping to commercial market gardens from Europe and North America

-- "Pro-tips" and sidebars for rapidly elevating your skills.
+- "Pro tips," "design boxes," and other sidebars for rapidly elevating your skills.